How to Upskill Teachers for Digital Education: 5 Effective Strategies for the Modern Classroom

 Technology can be used to enhance learning in many ways, from integrating digital tools into the curriculum to creating engaging lessons that incorporate technology.
 Teachers should also emphasize digital safety by teaching students how to use technology responsibly and safely.

 Inclusive education is the practice of creating an environment in which all students can learn and thrive.
 This includes identifying and addressing learning barriers, providing personalized learning, and ensuring that all students have access to technology.
-It’s important for teachers to understand how technology can be used as a tool for inclusive education.
+Teachers need to understand how technology can be used as a tool for inclusive education.
 For example:

 Personalized learning: Teachers can use digital tools such as Duolingo, TopSocrer, or TopSchool to provide personalized instruction that meets individual needs.
 Students who struggle with reading comprehension may benefit from watching videos instead of reading text on paper; those who are struggling with math could benefit from working through problems on their own using online software like Desmos (which allows users to enter equations into graphs).